| |

 6. Aslanhane Mosque

-Nearby the Museum of Anatolian Civilization and the Ankara Castle, the Aslanhane Mosque is one of the oldest in Turkey, dating to the 13th century.
+Nearby the Museum of Anatolian Civilization and Ankara Castle, the Aslanhane Mosque is one of the oldest in Turkey, dating to the 13th century.
 I didn’t go inside, but it was worth stopping to admire the architecture.
 Like the castle, many of the stones come from earlier structures.
+The mosque is supported inside by carved wooden pillars.

 7. Anitkabir

-Anitkabir (website in Turkish – use Google translate) is about a 15 minute drive from Ankara Castle, so I took a taxi again (about 20 lira or 4 euros).
+Anitkabir is about a 15 minute drive from Ankara Castle, so I took a taxi again.
 Set in a large, green parkland on a hill, this imposing building is the mausoleum of Turkey’s founding father, Mustafa Kemal Atatürk.
 He led the Turks in their war of independence and was the Republic’s first president.

 Completed in 1953, Anitkabir consists of a broad, flat, rectangular plaza, with the large, square mausoleum at one end and lower porticoes lined with pillars around the sides.
 Some rooms behind the porticoes contain exhibits about Atatürk.